pearl-core/pearl/README.md

 Voila', your new vim plugin is ready to be used!

-This approach is particularly useful whenever you do not need to specify any pearl metadata to *"enrich"* the third-party project inside the Pearl environment.
+This approach is particularly useful whenever you do not need to specify any pearl config to *"enrich"* the third-party project inside the Pearl environment.

 ### Create your own git repository and use git submodule ###